photonstorm/lazer/worklog.md

 * SetPixels could record the extend of the dirty rect and optimise the putImageData call as a result.
 * An Array Matrix walker could be good (allow you to move around within a matrix, turn, step, etc)
 * Array Matrix Resize could be useful too (both up and down)
+* A horizontal and vertical convolve function would be very useful for combined filters like Sobel

 ### 26th November 2015

+Today was all about the MainLoop.
+It's now finally working the way I wanted, including passing interpolation values to the render function, allowing you to smoothly update sprites regardless of actual frame rate.
+Have tested the MainLoop running under 60, 30 and 10 fps and it interpolates perfectly in all of them.
+Finally, nice smooth motion, no matter what! (browser glitches aside)

+The class is a complete mess and it's not properly hooked into the MasterClock either, but the leg work is done and the test cases look great.

 ### 25th November 2015